netket/netket_fidelity/README.md

 This is a package for the infidelity operator to use in NetKet.
-It supports the use of a unitary/non-unitary gate and the control variates method on the infidelity estimator.
+It supports the use of a unitary/non-unitary gate, sampling from the target state or the gate applied to it and the control variates method on the estimator.

 python
 ```